 8. Helicopter tour

-Your Next Read: If you’re after a luxury getaway Whistler is the perfect place – there’s lots of luxurious hotels (my favorites are Fairmont Chateau and Four Seasons) as well as plenty of fine dining restaurants (Bearfoot Bistro and The Grille Room to name but two).
+Your Next Read: If you’re after a luxury getaway Whistler is the perfect place – there are lots of luxurious hotels (my favorites are Fairmont Chateau and Four Seasons) as well as plenty of fine dining restaurants (Bearfoot Bistro and The Grille Room to name but two).

 9. Bobsledding

-The sport made famous in the hilarious movie Cool Runnings – bobsledding is definitely one of the most unique things to do in Whistler.
-In fact, the Whistler Sliding Center (above Blackcomb Mountain) is the only place in Canada that you can try to bobsleigh.
+The sport made famous in the hilarious movie Cool Runnings – bobsledding is definitely one of the most unique things to do in Whistler for non-skiers.
+In fact, the Whistler Sliding Center (above Blackcomb Mountain) is the only place in Canada where you can try to bobsleigh.

 The passenger bobsleigh experience gives you the chance to drive in a real bobsleigh (driven by a trained driver).
 You will speed through twists and turns at super-fast speeds – 125km/hr!
 You will feel the acceleration of up to 4 g-forces.
 This is definitely an activity for the more adventurous traveler.